centrica-engineering/nucleus-docs/docs/how-to/creating-icons.md

 7. Design clean and simple forms using our shapes.
 8. Use flat shapes over 3d forms.
 9. Rounded corners should make an icon feel friendly, not childish.
+10. An icon should be one topic, therefore don't overlay or intersect an icon with another icon.
+11. Don't add text to an icon as this will break accessibility.
+12. Icons are only one colour, but they can be any of our colours.
+Make sure that the icons work with different colours.

 ## The icon grid